 - How to help your student with next steps

-Understand Texas’ new graduation requirement Texas Education Code states that starting with the 2021–22 school year, students must take one of the following actions to graduate:
+Understand Texas’ financial aid application graduation requirement Texas Education Code states that students must take one of the following actions to graduate:

 |